Massive Easter storm system threatens 95 million, includes tornadoes and tennis ball-size hail

 In those areas, thunderstorms may produce long-lived supercells "capable of producing significant tornadoes," the center said.

+The SPC issued a tornado watch for portions of Arkansas, Louisiana, and Mississippi through 8 pm CDT Sunday that warned of "a particularly dangerous situation" are several tornadoes, widespread wind damage, and large hail.

-The NWS office in Jackson told residents to brace for the possibility of long-lasting tornadoes, wind gusts up to 70 mph and tennis ball-size hail through Sunday evening.
+The NWS office in Jackson, Miss. told residents to brace for the possibility of long-lasting tornadoes.
 Waves of storms with occasional lulls could continue into early Monday, with as much as 3 inches of rain possible.

 "This could be one of our bigger events we’ve had in a long time around here," Weather Service forecaster Gary Goggins said in a public briefing on Facebook.
 "Take this seriously."